thoriqramadhan11/Tech-Industry-Layoffs/README.md

 ## 🚀 How to Run

-1. Import the raw `layoffs` dataset into your MySQL database
+1. Import the raw `layoffs.csv` dataset into your MySQL database
 2. Run `data_cleaning_layoffs.sql` first — this creates and populates `layoffs_staging2`
 3. Run `exploratory_data_analysis_layoffs.sql` — all queries reference `layoffs_staging2`